ronakupadhyaya/Horizons-week-01/day3/prototypes.md

 console.log(macBook) // -> { ram: '8gb', processor: 'i3' }
 ```

-Awesome, now we are going to need a macBookPro model that has a better processor
-and comes in "Space gray".
-Instead of duplicating all the properties, we only set
+Awesome! now we are going to need a macBookPro model that has a better processor and comes in "Space gray".
+Instead of duplicating all the properties, we only first the new ones:
-the old ones and set up a link to search for the ones that are already on the standard
-macBook.

 ```javascript
 var macBookPro = {